korabeko/mitoHelicini/README.md

 To export an alignment ready for analysis: run `help(representative.alignment)` and then try the function with different settings.
 To see the whole data, go to the /inst/extdata folder or use `export.Helicini()` to copy its contents into your working directory.

 ### The data
+#### Why and R package?
+I write the package as a way how keep the data organized while being able to operatively update and re-align parts of it as new sequences become available and to quickly subsample it for different purposes.
+It is clumsy but it worked for me, so maybe it will help somebody else to get into Helicini (and Helicida in general), because it is a fascinating group of snails.
 #### What are Helicini?
 The tribe [Helicini](https://en.wikipedia.org/wiki/Helicini) Rafinesque, 1815 is a clade of land snails from the Western Palearctic (Gastropoda: Heterobranchia: Pneumopulmonata: Stylommatophora: Helicidae: Helicini).
 It comprises 10 genera of large snails (shell diameter ~2-6 cm).
 The most diverse genus is [*Helix*](https://en.wikipedia.org/wiki/Helix_(gastropod)) Linnaeus, 1758, which includes [*Helix pomatia*](https://en.wikipedia.org/wiki/Helix_pomatia) Linnaeus, 1758, one of the best studied land snail species.
 #### What data are included?